ImpalaToGo/ImpalaToGo/README.md

 ImpalaToGo
 ==========

-A standalone distribution of Impala, optimized to work with cloud storage, bypassing HDFS completely.
+Fork of Cloudera Impala, separated from hadoop.
+It is optimized to work with S3 storage by caching data locally.

 ### Why ImpalaToGo
 ----